mtorpey/wooden-ships/2-basic.md

         sections (for ships with a battle sail speed of 4).
 All rigging hits are taken out of the first section until all rigging squares are gone there, then out of the second section, etc.
-        Each complete rigging section marked off drops the ship\'s movement allowance by one hex in all attitudes to the wind.
+        Each complete rigging section marked off drops the ship's movement allowance by one hex in all attitudes to the wind.
 When all rigging sections are gone, the ship cannot move.
     b.
 If all rigging squares are marked off, and no friendly ship of